bymar/bymar/README.md

 </center>

 - 🌱 I’m currently learning **Elixir**
-- 🔭 Pronouns: all pronouns, you can't hurt me
+- 🔭 Pronouns: (she/he/they) all pronouns, you just can't hurt me

 If you think I can help you in any kind of way, don't be shy!
 [Contact me](mailto:mgaldinoas@gmail.com)